Skip to content Skip to sidebar Skip to footer

 Implementation Focus, Not Assessment-Only

-Most auditors show up, find gaps, write 40 pages of findings categorised by minor, major or critical, and leave.
-You’re left with a report, recommendations, and the same overwhelmed team expected to fix everything.
-We don’t work that way for all clients!
 We audit your pharmacovigilance system alongside your team, document what matters, help you close critical gaps during the engagement, and equip you to defend your decisions when the TGA inspector arrives.
 You get working systems and capability transfer—not consultant dependency.

 Australian TGA Context Expertise